 - If your child wants to rush into life decisions like leaving school, let your child know that it’s best to leave the big decisions until life has calmed down.

-- If the traumatic event is in the news, help your child cope with media coverage by talking with them about this coverage.
+- Help your teenage child cope with any media coverage by talking with them about the coverage.
 This is especially important if they’re getting a lot of information from social media.
-You can explain that seeing coverage of the traumatic event over and over again might make your child feel stressed or upset.
+You can explain that seeing constant coverage of the traumatic event might make them feel stressed or upset.

 Trouble coping after a traumatic event

-It’s also good to check in with teachers and other adults around your child to make sure your child is getting the support they need.
+It’s also good to check in with teachers and other adults in contact with your child to make sure your child is getting the understanding and support they need.

-Supporting your child after a traumatic event can be really tough.
-As your child’s support person it’s important to look after yourself.
-If you’re having trouble coping it’s important to seek help from your GP or a trusted friend.
+It’s important to look after yourself after trauma.
+This is good for your recovery and also for your child’s.
+If you’re having trouble coping, it’s important to seek help from your GP, another professional or a trusted friend.
 Call Lifeline on 131 114 (24 hours, 7 days) or contact a parenting helpline.